 The lawsuit might be less successful than you hope because the court decides that fault for the accident should be shared, or the available insurance limits are smaller than your claim, or the amount of money awarded by a court is less than you expected.
 It is possible that the lawsuit will result in a smaller monetary award than the workers’ compensation benefits you would have received if you chose to claim workers’ compensation.

 If the lawsuit is not as successful as you hoped and you get less than you would have been paid in workers’ compensation benefits, there is the possibility of receiving the additional compensation benefits.
 To obtain the additional compensation, you must have filed a signed Application for Compensation and Report of Injury or Occupational Disease (Form 6) with WorkSafeBC within one year of the accident.
 You can file the form to meet the time limits, but advise WorkSafeBC that you are pursuing the lawsuit privately (see “what is a provisional claim” below).
 An out-of-court settlement must be approved in writing by WorkSafeBC before the settlement is concluded if you want to apply for additional benefits.
 It is important to ask for WorkSafeBC approval before concluding your settlement.
-Otherwise, if WorkSafeBC does not approve the settlement you will not be able to adjust or change the settlement to maximize your recovery.
+Otherwise, if WorkSafeBC does not approve the settlement you will not be able to receive additional compensation benefits.
 If the lawsuit is concluded by a judgment of the court, as opposed to a settlement, then there is no need for prior approval from WorkSafeBC.
 See also Section 10(5) of the Workers Compensation Act.